Pakistan court orders former PM Imran Khan to appear on November 28

 Reports said as many as 500 of OpenAI's 770 employees signed the letter threatening to leave the company

-A Pakistani court on Thursday ordered authorities to produce former Prime Minister Imran Khan before court on November 28, his lawyer said, in what would be his first public appearance since he was jailed in August.
+A Pakistani court on Thursday ordered authorities to produce former Prime Minister Imran Khan for trial on November 28 on charges of leaking state secrets, his lawyer said, in what would be his first public appearance since he was jailed in August.

-The Islamabad High Court earlier this week had declared Khan's trial in prison on charges of leaking state secrets was illegal.
+The former cricket star has been embroiled in a tangle of political and legal battles since he was ousted as prime minister in a vote on no-confidence in 2022, which he denounced as unfair.

+"The court has ordered that Imran Khan be produced on Nov.
+28," Khan's lawyer, Naeem Panjutha, said in a post on the social media platform X, formerly known as Twitter.

 ALSO READ: